viviangichuregithub/Code-Challenge-1/README.md

 - All results are displayed in the browser console.

 Make sure the Console is open, or you won't see any output after entering the prompts.

+## Technologies Used

+- HTML – Used to create the base structure of the webpage (index.html).
+- JavaScript – Handles logic, prompts, calculations, and console output for each challenge.
+- Browser Developer Console – Used to view prompts and output.
+This is where all interaction happens.
+- VS Code + Live Server Extension  – Used for development and to run the project locally in the browser.

 ## Author